 In connection with the Offering, 23,448 phantom units were granted to certain board members of the Partnership's general partner.
-These phantom units are expected to vest six months following the grant date.
 These phantom unit awards granted to the directors of the general partner are considered non-employee equity-based awards since the directors are not elected by unitholders.
-These phantom unit director awards are required to be marked-to-market each reporting period until they are vested.
+These phantom unit director awards were required to be marked-to-market each reporting period until they vested on October 12, 2011.